Alejogb1/email-signup-form/README.md

 * button--input

-This is the case where we are using a primary button but as it is placed in our form newsletter, there should be a modifier to maybegive it a border radius that matchs the sign up form.
+This is the case where we are using a primary button but as it is placed in our form newsletter, there should be a modifier to give it a color that contrasts the form.